Range Estimations, Coordinate Systems and Projections

 Note

-The 'look-direction' of the two projections are different for the Southern hemisphere.
-Polar projections show a view of the south pole as if looking down through the planet from above the north pole, geographic projections show a view of the south pole as if looking from above the south pole.
+The 'look-direction' of the projections may be different for the Southern hemisphere.
+Polar projections show a view of the south pole as if looking down through the planet from above the north pole, geographic and geomagnetic projections show a view of the south pole as if looking from above the south pole.

 Note

 Some combinations of Projs/Coords/RangeEstimates are not designed to work.
 For example, you cannot plot a fan plot using range gates; spatial plots require a value in kilometers.
-At the moment, AACGM Coordinates do not plot on Geographic projections as it has not been developed yet.
-Convection maps only support polar projections due to lack of interest in requiring geographic projections.
+AACGM Coordinates do not plot on Geographic projections.
+Geographic coordinates are not supported on POLAR or MAG projections.
+Convection maps only support polar projections for now.

 Including a Terminator